 Was your content worthy of ranking?

 Squarespace provides a simple, elegant layout for customizable websites.

 The style editor allows you to make changes to your template's layout.
-Get your fonts right.
-Your colors.
-Your header sizes.
-Your buttons.
-This takes time or money, but if you want to succeed online you need to build foundations for success.
+Get your fonts right, colors, header sizes, and buttons.
+This takes time or money, but if you want to succeed online, build foundations for success!

 Simplify your site's layout so users can easily access information.
-Your navigation bar should direct users to your services, your about page, and your contact page.
+Your navigation bar should direct users to your services / product pages, your about page, and your contact page.
 If you have other relevant pages, include them too, but don't clutter the navigation.